 Relationships are complex and good communication skills are key to opening the door to a rewarding relationship.
-Most families and couples end up in my office due to the fact they did not learn the art of communication when they were growing up.
+Most couples end up in my office due to the fact they did not learn the art of communication when they were growing up.
 They come to me needing to learn the very basics.

 How we communicate with each other is often based on fear.
 We fear that we will be misunderstood, that what we think will not be respected, or we will make someone angry.
-Teens often just shut down and refuse to talk or they shoot words and run.

 Learning the art of constructive resolution and honoring each other's needs are the two basic ingredients for relationship harmony.
 All relationships at some point in time will experience discord.
-How families and couples handle life discords is the deciding factor between survival or the dissolution of the relationship.
+How couples handle life discords is the deciding factor between survival or the dissolution of the relationship.

 Below are the steps to constructive resolution.
 Please, post the suggestion list in a prominent place in your home so that you have immediate access to it and develop this skill with your loved one(s).

 If you think that your relationship is in need of a new perspective, please call me at 360-690-6550.
 Let me assist you in returning harmony in your home.